travelgateX/documentation-site/content/hotelx/resources/frequently-asked-questions.md

 ### Can I get Daily-prices in Search Response?
 It will depend if the supplier offer the information.
 In case that the information is returned by the supplier, you will find it through Roomprice string-->PriceBreakdown.

+### What happen if I request availability with a currency that the supplier doesn´t have it?
+For these cases you will have two options:
+- Apply the exchange rates using a pluggin (this pluggin contains the exchange rates previously loaded by you)
+- Don´t apply any exchange rate and you will receive the supplier´s currency.